jkooten/pnm/README.md

-# PNM -- PROACIVE NETWORK MAINTENANCE
+# PNM -- PROACTIVE NETWORK MAINTENANCE
 Docsis 3.1 PNM measurements.
 Mainly OFDM Downstream RX MER and OFDMA Upstream RX MER.

 I was struggeling in the lab to get this 3.1 PNM visual.
 We did not have a good tool in lab environment to make it visible.